onlyati/quadlet-lsp/docs/qsr.md

 **Message**

-> Image is missing in container
+> Container Quadlet file does not have Image property

 **Explanation**